 An overall conclusion and improvement actions for HW management practices in all the Member States are presented.

 Study to assess the impacts of different classification approaches for hazard property "H 14" on selected waste streams (2015)

-The study aims to provide an assessment of the impacts of changing the criteria for the definition of ecotoxicity for waste.
+A study was undertaken by Bio by Deloitte and Ineris on behalf of DG Environment to provide an assessment of the impacts of changing the criteria for the definition of ecotoxicity for waste.